Motivation is a key responsibility that many leaders are accountable for, but sometimes the nice way to do things isn't necessarily the right way.

 It’s natural for your team to look in your direction for guidance and mentorship in a crisis, but sometimes, it pays to let go.

-We’re not saying to leave them in the lurch, of course.
+What to do instead: We’re not saying to leave them in the lurch.
 Instead, appoint employees whom you think will make reliable project leads, and observe from a distance to see how things play out.
 This forces your team to become self-sufficient, increases productivity in the long run, and allows employees to show their work motivation.

 While it’s normal to set your employees straight when they’ve done something wrong, do remember to give them credit where it’s due.